LEADERSHIP BY DESIGN Entering Grade 10 in September 2024?

 A4.
 Parents are critical partners in the Leadership by Design program.

-– The parent for each admitted student is required to sign a ‘consent form’ as part of the admissions process.
+• The parent for each admitted student is required to sign a ‘Consent and Release Form’ as part of the admissions process.

 Q5.
 Why is a parent or guardian required to sign a Parental Consent Form as part of the admissions process?